 Catholic Hospice states that it contracts for inpatient care with most area hospitals and maintains contracts with several nursing homes which also provide respite care.
-The applicant lists 14 hospitals and 26 nursing homes in Broward County that it has inpatient agreements with.
-The applicant states that 72 percent of its census reside in their private residences including ALFs.
-Catholic Hospice Inc. asserts that these patients currently have access barriers and will benefit with this more intensive service being provided in its inpatient facility.
+The applicant lists 22 SA hospitals and 39 of the 54 Miami-Dade nursing homes it has inpatient agreements with.
+Catholic Hospice states that 72 percent of its census reside in their private residences including ALFs.
+Further, these patients currently have access barriers and will benefit with this more intensive service being provided in its inpatient facility.

-The applicant contends that the delivery of services to patients in this new environment will provide:
+Catholic Hospice contends that the delivery of services to patients in this new environment, the first such development in the hospice service area, will provide:

-- Licensed inpatient beds in a dedicated program to meet the needs of patients whose needs cannot be met at home. - An alternative to scatter beds in the hospitals to enhance quality of service delivery

-- Programmatically, an additional access point for inpatient services not currently available in the service area - Quality enhancement through the provision of dedicated staff, spiritual counseling, enhanced access, and unlimited patient family interaction - Geographically, an additional access point for patients residing in western portions of Broward County - Culturally, an additional access point for persons selecting Catholic Hospice due to it being a faith-based organization
+- Licensed inpatient beds in a dedicated program to meet the needs of patients whose needs cannot be met at home. - An alternative to scatter beds in the hospitals to enhance quality of service delivery. - Programmatically, an additional access point for inpatient services not currently available in the service area. - Quality enhancement through the provision of dedicated staff, spiritual counseling, enhanced access, and unlimited patient family interaction. - Geographically, an additional access point for patients residing in eastern and central portions of Miami-Dade County. - Culturally, an additional access point for persons selecting Catholic Hospice due to it being a faith based organization.